ph-root/glovo-chk/README.md

 # Glovo checker
 + the script written by python3
-+ the script based on bruteforce attack
++ the script based on bruteforce attack via HTTP/HTTPS Protocol
-+ it can crack a large number of Glovo accounts in short time

 # INSTALLATION